 Donna Dratch reminds us to pay more attention to the way we spend and save.
 More importantly, the author reminds me to start getting back on track.
 It’s been a crazy summer of dating, going to shows, and just spending more money than I should have.
 I even “upped” the available minutes on my cell phone plan since I was on the phone quite a bit.
 Now it’s time once again to focus on earning and saving.

-It’s inevitable that every summer I trade some of my for enjoyment, but the trick is to realize when it’s time to get back on track.
+It’s inevitable that every summer I trade some of my savings for enjoyment, but the trick is to realize when it’s time to get back on track.
 Donna Dratch’s article has thirteen decent tips that I will try to keep in mind as summer winds down.

 As this article from CNN/Money points out, you can’t plan your trip without knowing where you are at the moment.
 That relates to your financial plan, as well.
 Every once in a while, take a look and estimate your net worth.
 That will help you figure out what you need to do to get to whatever your goals happen to be.